godotengine/godot-docs/classes/class_kinematicbody2d.rst

 ``floor_normal`` is the up direction, used to determine what is a wall and what is a floor or a ceiling.
 If set to the default value of ``Vector2(0, 0)``, everything is considered a wall.
 This is useful for topdown games.

-*TODO: Update for stop_on_slope argument.* If the body is standing on a slope and the horizontal speed (relative to the floor's speed) goes below ``slope_stop_min_velocity``, the body will stop completely.
+If the body is standing on a slope and the horizontal speed (relative to the floor's speed) goes below ``slope_stop_min_velocity``, the body will stop completely.
 This prevents the body from sliding down slopes when you include gravity in ``linear_velocity``.
 When set to lower values, the body will not be able to stand still on steep slopes.

 If the body collides, it will change direction a maximum of ``max_slides`` times before it stops.